Modern Slavery Act Statement

 Our Due Diligence Process For Identifying Slavery And Human Trafficking:

-We have this year introduced an enhanced Procurement Policy which sets out our principles, including that we will always take into account the ethical and social impacts of the goods and services which we purchase.
+We introduced an enhanced Procurement Policy in 2023 which sets out our principles, including that we will always take into account the ethical and social impacts of the goods and services which we purchase.

 As part of this, we have introduced a Supplier Due Diligence Questionnaire which requires relevant businesses to supply their own anti-slavery and human trafficking policy and where suppliers operate in multiple countries and/or recruit workers from overseas, we require that they complete a ‘Supplier Labour Force Questionnaire’ which prompts a detailed response on all areas of slavery and human trafficking risk.